Xeozim/advent_of_code_2023/README.md

 ### Part 1

-Again parsing approach was pretty basic, split on the colon and remove "Game " to get the game ID, split the remainder on ";" to get each draw in the game, and split those on "," to get each colour in the draw.
+Again parsing approach was pretty basic, split on `":"` and remove `"Game "` to get the game ID, split the remainder on `";"` to get each draw in the game, and split those on `","` to get each colour in the draw.

 Put a bit more effort into the data structures this time which paid off when I got to part 2.
 Stored every draw in every game so we could do some reasoning later on.

-GetMaxDraw just works out the maximum draw we can guarantee based on the draws we've seen so far, it is just a combination of the highest # of each colour seen in any draw.
+`GetMaxDraw` just works out the maximum draw we can guarantee based on the draws we've seen so far, it is just a combination of the highest # of each colour seen in any draw.
 Basically if we had seen the actual amount of each colour drawn at some point (even if that was across different draws) and we emptied the bag in one draw, this is what we would expect to see.